Encore!

 Creating the design guidelines for the UI, my primary concern was consistency between unique screens.

-Thus, despite unique animations, layouts, and buttons, I worked on keeping a consistent style through typography, color, and movement.
+There were not many repeatable components due to completely unique screens, but I worked on keeping a consistent style through typography, color, and movement.

 Results Screen Design